LinqLover/OnAirSync/README.md

 - Extract it
 - Execute it using `OnAirSync -i <your_openHAB_item_name>`

-For better convenience, you may want to create an automated task in the Windows scheduled task settings (trigger: on log-on, action: start `cmd.exe /c start "" C:\path\to\OnAirSync.exe -i <your_openHAB_item_name>`).
+For better convenience, you may want to create an automated task in the Windows scheduled task settings (trigger: on log-on, action: start `cmd.exe /c "start /b C:\path\to\OnAirSync.exe -i <your_openHAB_item_name>"`).

 ## Development